 Emerging Technologies are a blanket term for any technologies or tools that are seen as able to make a large impact on society, but are not necessarily widely available.
-This includes things like virtual reality, 3D printing, drones, and more.
+This includes things like virtual reality, 3D printing, Artificial Intelligence, drones, and more.

 A makerspace is a place where users of all skill levels can come together to bring their ideas to life by “making” things.
 Students, faculty and staff at Appalachian State University will be able to use the space to access tools, learn new skills, and create things both for academic and personal use.

 What can the University Libraries do?

 The library provides access to these new technologies for free.
 The library also provides instruction on the equipment both in person and online, and hosts outreach activities and faculty requested instruction.
 These technologies are exciting, and our community has the chance to experience and use them when they might not get a chance to otherwise.

 The Tech Desk checks out Arduino and Raspberry Pi kits that can be used to create a variety of projects.
 If faculty members need to build something for their classes or research, these devices may be useful.
 They can build physical projects and write code for their projects.
 Faculty can also assign classes to work on projects that incorporate this technology into a final product.
 We also have Intel Edison and Grove Internet of Things kits which allow for greater electronic possibilities.
 Faculty can check out these kits or book a demonstration/open learning session for their classes featuring this technology.